 The list is long.

 Kelly Hitchcock.
 Kelly was my training partner for a period when I lived in Dallas.
 Kelly went on to win Mr. Texas and Mr. USA (class winner).
-Kelly owns and operates 2 very popular gyms in Tyler, is a strength coach, speaker, teacher and works with very high-level college and pro athletes (Greg Ward, Jr of the Philadelphia Eagles and Tyus Bowser of the Baltimore Ravens).
+Kelly owns and operates 2 very popular gyms in Tyler, is a strength coach, speaker, teacher and works with very high-level college and pro athletes (including Greg Ward, Jr of the Philadelphia Eagles, Tyus Bowser of the Baltimore Ravens and more).

 Frank Capallupo.
 I met Frank in the gym around 1990.
 Frank was a Mr. America (Masters) winner and a former Marine.
 I learned about business and bodybuilding from Frank.
 Frank became my boss in the corporate world for 10 years.
 I rose the ranks and became a supervisor, a buyer, and a manager.
 I managed 3 supervisors and over 30 employees.
 I learned how to work with people.
 I learned to go for the win-win.
 I was responsible for a multi-million dollar budget.